timetoady/timetoady.gihub.io/_posts/2020-9-1-Functions-Objects-Arrays.md

 }
 ```

-With an object established in this method, you can now access its properties, either using dot notation (`adamsCar.year` will return “1992) or bracket notation (`adamsCar[“needs a paint job"]` returns you the boolean ‘true’, and unfortunately, it is.)
+With an object established in this method, you can now access its properties, either using dot notation (`adamsCar.year` will return “1992) or bracket notation (`adamsCar[“needs a paint job"]` returns you the Boolean ‘true’, and unfortunately, it is.)

 Once you’ve got these details of your object lined up, they are by no means set.
 You can alter the values (`adamsCar.color = “Silver-ish”`) or add new key/value pairs (`adamsCar.engine = “3.3 liter ‘boxer’ flat-six”`).
 Both operations can use either notation type.